 Duane F. Alwin, Editor

-I would like to take this opportunity to thank some colleagues who in the past year have contributed to maintaining ST’s standing as a successful and flourishing ASA journal.
+I would like to thank some colleagues who in the past year have contributed to maintaining ST’s standing as a successful and flourishing ASA journal.
 Many sociologists around the country and, indeed, throughout the world have reviewed papers for us in timely fashion and with great thoughtfulness and insight.
-Members of our editorial board also have been willing to set aside their other work, sometimes on short notice, and to assist us with reviews and sometimes also with guest editing.
-Their help is greatly appreciated.
-Finally, since well before I started editing ST, and throughout the three years I’ve been on the job, our managing editor, Joe Wiebe, has been a wonderful colleague and associate who’s made the editing process so much easier and more enjoyable than it would have been.
+Members of our editorial board also have been willing to set aside their other work, sometimes on short notice, and assist us with reviews and sometimes also with guest editing.
+For their help I’m very grateful.
+Finally, during all these years I’ve served as editor, our managing editor, Joe Wiebe, has been a wonderful colleague and associate who’s made the editing process so much easier and more enjoyable than it would have been.
 I’ve told many people that the best thing I ever did at ST was to ask him to stay on when I first assumed the editorship.
 (He served as managing editor during the previous editorship as well.)
-I deeply appreciate Joe’s dedication to the journal and for all he does behind the scenes to make sure our operation runs smoothly and efficiently.
+I deeply appreciate Joe’s dedication to the journal and all he does behind the scenes to make our operation run smoothly and efficiently.
 Thank you, Joe, for all your help during my years as editor.

 Mustafa Emirbayer, Editor